-Today marks the 57th anniversary of the opening of the Second Vatican Council, back in those heady days of the early sixties, the future, to many eyes, full of promise and hope, throwing off the shackles of their own ancien regime, the bourgeois suburbia of the fifties giving way to the hoary hedonism of the hippies.
+Today marks the 61st anniversary of the opening of the Second Vatican Council, six decades back to those heady days of the early sixties, the future, to many eyes, full of promise and hope, throwing off the shackles of their own ancien regime, the bourgeois suburbia of the post-war era giving way to the hoary hedonism of the hippies.

-This is also the day chosen by the Church to commemorate the Pontiff who called the Council, John XXIII, an elderly ‘caretaker’ Pope, elected when a septuagenarian upon the death of the austere Pius XII in 1958.
-No one expected him to call an ecumenical Council, which are rather rare, the last being interrupted by the Franco-Prussian war in 1870, and the one before that was the Council of Trent (1545 – 1563).
+This is also the day chosen by the Church to commemorate the Pontiff who called the Council, John XXIII, chosen as an elderly ‘caretaker’ Pope when elected as a portly septuagenarian upon the death of the austere Pius XII in 1958.
+No one expected him to call an ecumenical Council, which are rather rare, the last one – Vatican I – being interrupted by the Franco-Prussian war in 1870, and the one before that was the Council of Trent (1545 – 1563).
 As Pope John later said, the idea for the Council came to him as a sudden inspiration.
 When he announced his intention to the cardinals assembled at Saint Paul’s basilica, he was met at first with stunned silence.

-We may all have our opinions of the Second Vatican Council (1962 – 65), whose fruits have been, shall we say, mixed, but we should keep in mind that much of the post-conciliar mayhem had little to do with the conciliar texts, which are overall quite conservative, especially if read in their original and official Latin (the English translations can tend towards the tendentious), even if a bit vague in parts.
-Everything from Latin in the Mass, Gregorian chant (to be given ‘pride of place’), the organ, Saint Thomas Aquinas (the only person named besides Christ and Our Lady, and perhaps the Father and Holy Spirit), the value of priestly celibacy and chastity, the power of contemplative life (‘as effective as it is hidden’), the historical truth of Scripture, especially the Gospels, the divinity of Christ and devotion to His mother and all the saints, and the necessity of the one, true Church for salvation.
+We may all have our opinions of the Second Vatican Council (1962 – 65), whose fruits have been, shall we say, mixed, but we should keep in mind that much of the post-conciliar mayhem had little to do with the conciliar texts, which are overall quite conservative, especially if read in their original and official Latin (the English translations are often tendentious in their translation, in which much is lost).
+The Council overall prescribes continuing the Tradition: Latin in the Mass, Gregorian chant (to be given ‘pride of place’), the organ, Saint Thomas Aquinas (the only person named besides Christ and Our Lady, and perhaps the Father and Holy Spirit), the value of priestly celibacy and chastity, the power of the consecrated and contemplative life (‘as effective as it is hidden’), the religious habit, the historical truth of Scripture, especially the Gospels, the divinity of Christ and devotion to His mother and all the saints, and the necessity of the one, true Church for salvation, and on it goes.

-Hence, his desire as Pope to open the ‘windows of the Church’ to the world, so that we as Catholics ‘might see out, and others see in’.
+His desire as Pope was to open the ‘windows of the Church’ to the world, so that we as Catholics ‘might see out, and others see in’.
 He perhaps did not see – and did not live to see, dying of stomach cancer on June 3, 1963, less than a year into the Council – that the world, even the ‘smoke of Satan’, might enter enter the Church through one of those cracks opened a little too wide, as the future Paul VI would lament.

-In his first Christmas address in 2005, Benedict XVI warned against what he termed the ‘hermeneutic of rupture’, interpreting the Council to mean a break from the Church’s Tradition, her morals and liturgy; rather, we must follow a ‘hermeneutic of continuity’, reading the Council, as it should be read, as embedded in and flowing from the preceding two millennia of Church teaching and practice.
+In his first Christmas address in 2005, Benedict XVI warned against what he termed the ‘hermeneutic of rupture’, interpreting the Council to mean a break from the Church’s Tradition, her morals and liturgy.
+Rather, as he continued, we must follow a ‘hermeneutic of continuity’, reading the Council, as it should be read, as embedded in and flowing from the preceding two millennia of Church teaching and practice.

 The day the Council began, this October 1th, was in the pre-1969 calendar the solemnity of Mary Mother of God (still celebrated in the usus antiquior, it was moved to the octave day of Christmas, January 1st).
 So we may entrust to our Blessed Mother that good fruit may be born, as we journey towards our final end, choosing what sides we might, the wheat and the tares, inextricably linked, now being divided – or, rather dividing themselves – by an ever-wider chasm.
 We must choose what side we are on – rupture or continuity – and persevere thereon.

 He who is not with me, is against me.
 And the Church and Christ are one.